 - Certification must be valid through the last day of the internship.

 - If an intern does not meet the CPR and First Aid deadline, s/he will be temporarily pulled from the internship and will have between 1-5 days to immediately meet the deadline.
 The amount of days provided to meet the deadline will depend upon how many absences the intern has accrued during the internship, knowing that the equivalent of five days are allowed to be missed and made up during the internship.
 For example, if an intern has been absent for two days, s/he will have up to three days to meet the CPR/First Aid deadline.
 Any time missed during the internship must be made up, including any time used to meet the CPR/First Aid requirement.
 If the CPR/First Aid requirement is still not met after the aforementioned, the intern will be pulled permanently from the internship and will need to repeat the entire internship during a subsequent semester.
 Note: Being permanently pulled from the internship means that graduation and certification requirements will not be met by the anticipated date, and any new eligibility/program requirements will need to be met prior to a subsequent internship placement.

 Please remember that this training requirement applies to ALL student teachers, including those that are Alternative Master’s Program hired student teachers.

 Student Teaching Seminars

 All student teachers are required to attend the internship seminars that take place throughout the internship.
-Some student teachers will be required to register for the internship seminar course if the course is included in their program checklist (grades will be earned based on participation and attendance).
+Some student teachers will be required to register for the internship seminar course if the course is included in their program checklist.
 If the seminar course is not included on a program checklist, attendance is still required - failure to attend the seminars will result in a lowered final student teaching grade.